suchipi/quickjs/README.md

 - `std.strftime` added (wrapper for libc `strftime`).
 - Added `std.getuid`, `std.geteuid`, `std.getgid`, and `std.getegid` (wrappers for the libc functions of the same names).
 - Most module-loading-related code was moved into `quickjs-modulesys`.
-- Synchronous import function added (`std.importModule`), which provides the same module record object you would get via dynamic (async) import.
-- JS api for using the engine's configured module name normalization function was added (`std.resolveModule`).
 - `setTimeout` and `clearTimeout` are now available as globals (previously they were only available as exports).
 - `setInterval` and `clearInterval` are added, available as globals.
 - `String.dedent` added (template tag function, like the proposed [String.dedent](https://github.com/tc39/proposal-string-dedent)).